iresil/FowlFlightForensics/README.md

 3. The contents of the input CSV were evaluated using the rules mentioned above.
 This was done using Java code, on application startup.
 4. The total amount of issues found per rule was calculated in the Java code, and compared to the total size of the dataset.
-5. If the application of a specific rule returned fewer than 3% of the dataset's total entries, then the metric that the rule in question was validating was selected as a potential candidate to be used for statistics calculation.
+5. If the application of a specific rule identified fewer than 3% of the dataset's total entries as invalid, then the metric that the rule in question was validating was selected as "valid enough" to be a potential candidate to be used for statistics calculation.
+6. The metrics that were selected for statistics calculation are the same metrics on which validations will be applied (to ensure that the end results will eventually make sense).
+The rest of the metrics will simply be ignored.

 ## Environment Setup
 ### Requirements